-The anti-Napoleon chorus coming from the Governor and his entourage, the clergy, the leaders of the House of Assembly, the newspapers and the seigneurial elite left little room for dissent, though there were isolated examples of it.
-Some Canadians served in the French Revolutionary and Napoleonic armies.
-Others, left at home, undoubtedly had a sneaking admiration for Napoleon’s military skill.
-The writer Philippe Aubert de Gaspé quotes his father recounting how he appeared as a “bad subject” at a dinner at the Governor’s residence in Quebec in late 1805, when the impending Battle of Austerlitz was on everyone’s mind:
+The anti-Napoleon chorus coming from the Governor and his entourage, the clergy, the leaders of the House of Assembly, the newspapers and the seigneurial elite left little room for dissent, although there were isolated examples of it.
+Some Canadians served in the French army under Napoleon.
+Others, left at home, had a sneaking admiration for Napoleon’s military skill.
+The writer Philippe Aubert de Gaspé quotes his father recounting how he appeared as a “bad subject” at a dinner at the Governor’s residence in Quebec in late 1805, when the impending Battle of Austerlitz was on everyone’s mind.

 All the English declared that Alexander, with his terrible Cossacks, was going to wipe out the army of the usurper.
 I dared to say that I had every reason to fear a different result; that the genius of Bonaparte had triumphed up til now over the Austrian armies, which I considered the best troops in Europe, and that Tsar Alexander’s hordes of undisciplined barbarians would be a meagre accessory to the allied forces.
 The most civilized cried out in indignation and the others laughed frankly in my face.
 The blood boiled in my veins.
 (5)